Elaine Stritch: Awards and honors

 The Tony Award for Best Special Theatrical Event was awarded to the producers of Elaine Stritch at Liberty.
 However, Stritch enthusiastically accepted the award at the 56th Tony Awards, later complaining that her acceptance speech was cut off by the strains of the orchestra, which left her feeling angry.

-The Primetime Emmy Award for Outstanding Variety, Music, or Comedy Special for The HBO special of Elaine Stritch at Liberty, was awarded to its producers.
+The Primetime Emmy Award for Outstanding Variety, Music, or Comedy Special for the HBO special of Elaine Stritch at Liberty, was awarded to its producers.

 Stritch was inducted into the American Theater Hall of Fame in 1995.

 In popular culture

 Stritch's voice and vocal delivery are spoofed in the Forbidden Broadway songs "The Ladies Who Screech" and "Stritch", parodies of "The Ladies Who Lunch" and "Zip", songs she performed in the musicals Company and Pal Joey.

 In 2009, a parody by Bats Langley entitled "How the Stritch Stole Christmas" (loosely based on "How the Grinch Stole Christmas") appeared on YouTube.

 On The Big Gay Sketch Show in 2007, she was spoofed (portrayed by Nicol Paone) as a Wal-Mart greeter who is still a theater gal at heart.
 In a later episode, Stritch is spoofed as an airport security guard, who's still "on" and isn't able to tone down her over-the-top antics.
 In yet another episode, "Stritch" is promoting her self-titled perfume "Stritchy" in dramatic fashion when she is confronted by the real-life Elaine Stritch, who makes a cameo appearance.

+Starting in 2024, her cover version of "Are You Havin' Any Fun?" was the soundtrack of a series of TV commercials for the Volkswagen ID.
+Buzz.